 Intuitive and simple to use, the Ring Command system is a mechanism of interaction between the rotatable bezel, the winding crown and the movement, which allows the wearer to select and set the watch’s functions easily.
 It consists of around 50 components, demanding state-of-the-art watchmaking and micromechanical expertise.Read more

 The Sky-Dweller is equipped with calibre 9001, a self-winding mechanical movement entirely developed and manufactured by Rolex.
-Introduced in 2012, it is one of the most complex calibres ever created by Rolex watchmakers.
+Introduced in 2012, it is one of the most complex calibres ever created by Rolex engineers and watchmakers.

 Like all Rolex watches, each Sky-Dweller is certified as a Superlative Chronometer.
 This exclusive designation attests that it has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.